justin2004/weblog/Lipofuscin/README.md

 ![global search](media/global_search.png)

 But a SPARQL (RDF) search would have been much more interesting.
 Jumping from service to service, traversing named graphs, finding ontologies, aligning them heursitically, and applying inference...
+Maybe it would be nice to make SPARQL endpoints of curated SPARQL endpoints and named graphs?
+We could even apply SHACL over the graphs and score them according to the validation results.